RAS-University/robotic-courses/docs/chap2_sensing/force_perception.md

 Advantages and limitations of sensorless force-torque estimation:

 - **Advantages:**
-  Avoids the cost of expensive F/T sensors and reduces hardware complexity
+  Avoids the cost of expensive F/T sensors and reduces hardware complexity.

 - **Limitations:**
   Accuracy depends a lot on the used model precision and friction approximation.